burning489/tmd/README.md

 ## Results

+following with elastic part
-- result001 one circle in one phase
+- result001 single circle in one phase
 - result002 double circles in one phase
 - result003 a thin stick in one phase, index=0 with a degenerate eigenpair, got from upward search from all zero with k=1
-- result004 a thin wave in one phase, got from downward search from result001 with k=1, with another small negative eigenvalue -0.05, taken as zero
+- result004 a thin wave in one phase, got from downward search from result001 with k=1, with another small negative eigenvalue -0.05, taken as zero following without elastic part
+- result005 single circle in one phase
+- result006 refined result005, index=1, with 2 degenerate eigenpairs, got from upward search from all zero with k=1

 ## Remarks